tsuru/tsuru/docs/contributing/coding-style.rst

 -----------------

 is a function that saves an instance of `Something`.
-Unlike ``NewSomething``, the create function would create a persistent version of `Someting`.
+Unlike ``NewSomething``, the create function would create a persistent version of `Something`.
 Storing it in the database, a remote API, the filesystem or wherever `Something` would be stored "forever".